Hypergeometric Distribution Binomial experiments require that any... | Channels for Pearson+

 Hypergeometric Distribution

 The hypergeometric distribution models the probability of drawing a specific number of successes from a finite population without replacement.
-It is characterized by the population size (N), the number of successes in the population (k), the sample size (n), and the number of observed successes (x).
-Unlike the binomial distribution, where sampling is done with replacement, the hypergeometric distribution accounts for the changing probabilities as items are drawn.
+Unlike the binomial distribution, which assumes independent trials with replacement, the hypergeometric distribution accounts for the changing probabilities as items are drawn.
+It is defined by the population size (N), the number of successes in the population (k), the sample size (n), and the number of successes in the sample (x).

 Recommended video: